 In this opening print of the series, the viewer is transported onto the deck of one of the steam-powered ferries linking Sensuka to Kadonde, on the other side of the Golden Strait.
-The steamer is rounding the cape of Sakalumi Island at the entrance of Sensuka Bay, and the lower portion of the island’s celebrated seashell-shaped lighthouse is just visible on the left side of the image.
+The steamer is rounding the cape of Sakalumi Island at the entrance of Sensuka Bay.
+The lower portion of the island’s celebrated seashell-shaped lighthouse is just visible on the left side of the image.

 This is the moment, for all sea vessels approaching Sensuka from the west, in which the city’s spectacular natural harbour first comes into view.
 Spread out before us at the far end of the bay is the densely built-up peninsula of Orepi, which juts out into the harbour by the mouth of the Juminta River.
-Orepi’s famous spiral tower rises from the warehouses and the forest of masts lining the area’s bustling harbourfront, the nerve centre of all trade within the capital.
+Orepi’s famous spiral tower rises from the warehouses and the forest of masts lining the area’s bustling harbourfront.
 Lomuku Castle—the city’s most iconic building, along with the Orepi Tower and the Sakalumi Lighthouse—dominates the city centre from its perch atop Labetachi Hill.
-Directly ahead of the ferryboat, another steamer ferry is moving in the opposite direction, away from the port, and the placement of the column of smoke rising from its chimneystack makes the Lomuku appear to be floating in the air.
-This is a nod to the castle’s name, which means “cloud.”
+Directly ahead of the ferryboat, another steamer ferry is moving in the opposite direction, away from the port.
+The placement of the column of smoke rising from its chimneystack makes the Lomuku appear to be floating in the air.
+This is a no doubt intended as a nod to the castle’s name, which means “cloud.”